-You can imagine that with 15 courses, the odds of me getting a dessert (my specialty) were pretty rare and as luck would have it I landed in the poultry category.
-And while it doesn’t sound that fabulous, I think we can agree that Dutch Oven Cornish Hens sounds like something you might want to eat!
 Planning a date night anytime soon?
 These little hens will make it look like you slaved ALL day long when in reality, you just need a good hour or so.
-When I told my husband what I was preparing for the 15-Course Meal, here’s how our text message conversation went:
+When I told my husband I was thinking about cornish hens, here’s how our text message conversation went:

-Me: I think I’m going to make cornish hens for the Wayfair 15-Course Meal.
+Me: I think I’m going to make cornish hens this week.

 Him: Yes!
 I love those things!!!